-In 2017 customers are more likely to have their pizza delivered and get a haircut at home rather than going to a supermarket or a salon.
-Uber has spoiled users and made them lazy, but it also authorized app publishers all over the world to make money from that kind of user behaviour.
+In 2017 customers are more likely to use a food delivery application to order pizza rather than going to a supermarket.
+Uber has spoiled users and made them lazy, but it also authorized app publishers all over the world to make money from that kind of user behavior.
 Branded like uber apps are widely used now to serve the needs of the on-demand economy.
 Adopt this popular business model today and reap the benefits.

 Money comes first

 On-demand services gained popularity in 2009, and have been thriving ever since.
 Today local on-demand services reached 5.1% penetration of the addressable market in the U.S. By the way, eCommerce reached only 8.5% of the U.S. retail market share in the last 20 years.
 In 2016 Americans spent $60 billion in the on-demand market.

 It’s all about human nature.
 The on-demand economy fosters our consumption behavior and makes our lives easier, more convenient, and joyful.
 Being a crucial part of the ecosystem, uber-like mobile apps allow us to fulfill daily needs without leaving the couch.